 Pam Friedman, CFP®, CDFA®, has nearly 30 years of financial planning and investment experience.
-Prior to founding Divorce Planning of Austin and co-founding Silicon Hills Wealth Management, Ms. Friedman was on Wall Street in both New York and London structuring and raising capital for both public and private companies.
+Ms. Friedman is currently a Managing Director and Principal at Robertson Stephens Wealth Management.
+Prior to joining Robertson Stephens, Ms. Friedman was the co-founder of Silicon Hills Wealth Management and founder of Divorce Planning of Austin.
+Ms. Friedman was on Wall Street in both New York and London structuring and raising capital for both public and private companies.
 Upon her return to Texas, Ms. Friedman spent six years on the faculty of the Finance Department in the McCombs School of Business at The University of Texas at Austin.

 In divorce, Ms. Friedman assists men and women in identifying all the assets of the marriage, including those that potentially may be hidden or under reported.
 She also provides detailed budgets and projections that demonstrate how different financial settlements will impact the client’s family for the short and long term.
 Lastly, Ms. Friedman helps ensure that other financial areas are addressed such as life insurance, beneficiaries, estate and college planning.